mkdxdx/coocox_wtherm_st32f030/README.md

 Executable needs no less than 16k of memory on the controller (-Os option) and ~2k of RAM.
 This is my first srs project on STM32 and that uses ESP-01.

+inb4 "ESP-01 can do everything on its own": yes it can.

+To-do:
+ - polish code